Ahmad Shah Massoud: Resistance against the Soviet Union (1979–1989)

 Britain's MI6 having activated long-established networks of contacts in Pakistan were able to support Massoud, and soon became their key ally.
 MI6 sent an annual mission of two of their officers as well as military instructors to Massoud and his fighters.
 They also gave supplies to Massoud which included sniper rifles with silencers and mortars.
 As well as training Massoud's junior commanders, MI6 team's most important contribution was help with organisation and communication via radio equipment which was highly useful for Massoud to coordinate his forces and be warned of any impending Soviet attacks.
-The United States however provided Massoud with comparatively less support than other factions.
+The United States provided him with comparatively less support than other factions.
 Part of the reason was that it permitted its funding and arms distribution to be administered by Pakistan, which favored the rival mujahideen leader Gulbuddin Hekmatyar.
 In an interview, Massoud said, "We thought the CIA knew everything.
 But they didn't.
 They supported some bad people [meaning Hekmatyar]."
 Primary advocates for supporting Massoud were the US State Department's Edmund McWilliams and Peter Tomsen, who were on the ground in Afghanistan and Pakistan.
 Others included two Heritage Foundation foreign policy analysts, Michael Johns and James A. Phillips, both of whom championed Massoud as the Afghan resistance leader most worthy of U.S. support under the Reagan Doctrine.
 Thousands of foreign Islamic volunteers entered Afghanistan to fight with the mujahideen against the Soviet troops.

 To organize support for the mujahideen, Massoud established an administrative system that enforced law and order (nazm) in areas under his control.
 The Panjshir was divided into 22 bases (qarargah) governed by a military commander and a civilian administrator, and each had a judge, a prosecutor and a public defender.
 Massoud's policies were implemented by different committees: an economic committee was charged with funding the war effort.
 The health committee provided health services, assisted by volunteers from foreign humanitarian non-governmental organizations, such as Aide médicale internationale.
 An education committee was charged with the training of the military and administrative cadre.
 A culture committee and a judiciary committee were also created.

 This expansion prompted Babrak Karmal to demand that the Red Army resume their offensives, in order to crush the Panjshir groups.
-However, Massoud had received warning of the attack through Britain's GCHQ intelligence and he evacuated all 130,000 inhabitants from the valley into the Hindukush mountains, leaving the Soviet bombings to fall on empty ground and the Soviet battalions to face the mountains.
+Massoud received warning of the attack through Britain's GCHQ intelligence and he evacuated all 130,000 inhabitants from the valley into the Hindukush mountains, leaving the Soviet bombings to fall on empty ground and the Soviet battalions to face the mountains.